Franjo Tuđman: Relation to the Catholic Church

 Živko Kustić, a Croatian Eastern Catholic priest and journalist for Jutarnji list, wrote that Tuđman's perception of the church's role in Croatia was contradictory to the goals of Pope John Paul II.
 Moreover, Kustić expressed doubt that Tuđman had ever been truly religious except when he was very young.
 Tuđman considered the Catholic religion to be important for the modern Croatian nation.
 When taking the oath in 1992 he added sentence "Tako mi Bog pomogao!"
 (So help me God) which was not then part of the official text.
 In 1997, he officially included the sentence in the oath.
 Tuđman's era was the era of the Catholic revival in Croatia.
 Church attendance rose; even former communists massively participated in church sacraments.
 The state was funding the building and renewal of churches and monasteries.
 Between 1996 and 1998 Croatia signed various treaties with the Holy See, by which the Catholic Church in Croatia was granted some financial rights, among others.

 Health problems and death

 Tuđman was diagnosed with cancer in 1993.
 His general health had deteriorated by the late 1990s.
 On 1 November 1999 he appeared in public for the last time.
 While being hospitalized opposition parties accused the ruling HDZ of hiding the fact that Tuđman was already dead and that the authorities were keeping his death secret in order to win more seats in the upcoming January 2000 general election.
 Tuđman's death was officially declared on 10 December 1999.
-He had a funeral Mass in Zagreb's Cathedral and was buried in Mirogoj Cemetery.
+He had a funeral Mass in Zagreb Cathedral and was buried in Mirogoj Cemetery.